benbuckman/nodejs-ebay-api/README.md

 Is used as the default `parser` option for `paginateGetRequest`.

 `callback` gets `(error, items)` where `items` are the items parsed from `data`.

+### `ebayApiPostXmlRequest(options, callback)`

+Make an individual request to a POST-XML service.
+`options` must contain:

+- serviceName: e.g. 'FindingService'
+- opType: e.g. 'findItemsAdvanced'

+and can optionally contain:

+- (for authentication)
+  - devName
+  - cert
+  - appName

+- params (for the XML input)
+- reqOptions: headers and other options to pass to the request
+  - IMPT: Some parameters for these endpoints, such as _SITE-ID_ and _authToken_, should go into the headers, not into `params`.
+See the API documentation.
+- sandbox: true/false (default false = production).
+May need to add additional endpoint URLs to the code as needed.

+`callback` gets `(error, data)`.
+(There is not currently a default parser for these endpoints.)

 ## Helpers